nathanrosspowell/install/README.md

 [install][github-url]
 =====================

-A bunch of scripts that for installing software.
+A bunch of scripts for installing software which ins't avaiable in popular pacakage managers. e.g. [SDL2][sdl2]

 Disclaimer